Platform Engineering Leader | Inter Ikea Technology Services AB

 This role is full-time (40 hours per week) and based in Malmö in Sweden.
 This role sits in the Operations Management, Technology and Platforms and reports to Technology and Platforms Manager.
 We have a preferred candidate for this role.

 Interested?
-Send us your CV and motivation, in English, by 12-Dec-23.
+Submit your CV, in English, latest 19 December 2023.
 Så ansöker du

 Detta är ett heltidsjobb.
 Arbetsgivare Inter Ikea Systems Service AB